FORGING NEW PATHS

 Session 4: From Disparity to Discovery in Women’s Health – challenges and opportunities

 Despite recent advancements in gender representation within clinical research, women's health issues remain significantly under-researched.
 According to a report by the World Economic Forum and McKinsey from January 2024, less than 2% of global research funds are allocated to non-cancer-related women's diseases.
 This disparity not only adversely affects women worldwide but also impacts societies and market structures.
 This session will convene leaders and advocates committed to catalyzing transformative changes in healthcare research, development, and policy.
-With panelists from both private industry and public authorities, this session will address the current landscape and explore opportunities.
+Led by Louise Bertelsen Forman (Bech-Bruun), with panelists from both private industry and public authorities, this session will address the current landscape and explore opportunities.
+Panelists include Eda Stark (Olympus) Sanne Brun Jensen (BII), Anette Steenberg (Medicon Valley Alliance).